Exploit-Master122/Linuxkill/README.md

 In the files,select "downloads".
 Now lick a file called "Opera-developer-setup",or something like that.
 Sorry,did I say "lick"?
 I meant "Click"!
 Ha!
-Select "Open" and click whatever else you need to do.
+Select "Open" and wait until it loads.

 4.Go to your apps.
 Select "Opera dev"
 Behold: UNRESTRICTED BROWSING!!

+***NOTES!!***
+There are many browsers that can run on linux.To to the files that I have to see.

 Follow for more exploits,    -Exploit_Master12 🙂 =-)